imaginate/superglue/README.md

       `links'
       `xattr'
       `all'
+    ATTRS  Must be a list of one or more ATTR separated by `,'.
-    CTRL   A version control method to use for backups from below options.
+    CTRL   Must be a backup control method from below options.
       `none|off'      Never make backups (even if `--backup' is given).
       `numbered|t'    Make numbered backups.
       `existing|nil'  If numbered backups exist make numbered.
 Otherwise make simple.
       `simple|never'  Always make simple backups.
     DEST   Must be a valid path.
+Can include defined VAR KEYs identified by a leading `$' and optionally wrapped with curly brackets, `${KEY}'.
-    EXT    An extension to append to the end of a backup file.
+    EXT    Must be a valid file extension to append to the end of a backup file.
            The default is `~'.
+Spaces are not allowed.
     MODE   Must be a valid file mode.
     OWNER  Must be a valid USER[:GROUP].
     REGEX  Can be any string.
 Refer to bash test `=~' operator for more details.
     SRC    Must be a valid file path.
+The SRC file must contain at least one `dest' TAG unless `--empty' is used and can contain one `mode' and `own' TAG.
+Note that OPTION values take priority over TAG values.
+    TAG    A TAG is defined within a SRC file's contents.
+It must be a one-line comment formatted as `# @TAG VALUE'.
+Spacing is optional except between TAG and VALUE.
+The TAG must be one of the options below.
-File must also contain at least one destination tag: `# @dest DEST'.
+      `dest'  Formatted `# @dest DEST'.
+      `mode'  Formatted `# @mode MODE'.
+      `own'   Formatted `# @own OWNER'.
     VAR    Must be a valid `KEY=VALUE' pair.
 The KEY must start with a character matching `[a-zA-Z_]', can only contain `[a-zA-Z0-9_]', and must end with `[a-zA-Z0-9]'.
 The VALUE must not contain a `,'.